exercism/purescript/README.md

 [cont-guide]: https://github.com/exercism/docs/blob/master/contributing-to-language-tracks/README.md

+Due to Travis builds taking too long and timing out, the current build plan compiles and runs the tests for all exercises in a single run.
+This requires the following:

+- A master bower is given in `etc/bower.json`.
+Test scripts assure this one is used when they are run
+  * Please only update the master one and then run `bin/update-bower.sh` to sync them up.
+  * After editing `etc/bower.json`, it is advisable to run `bin/check-bower.sh`.
+This checks for any discrepancies between various bower scripts.
+- Make sure exercises have a single module in `examples/src`

+See [this PR](https://github.com/exercism/purescript/pull/71) for more details and the background.

 #### Reporting or fixing bugs

 Typical examples for a bug: A typo, a missing test case, an unclear or